edcedcedcedc/computer-science-curriculum-ossu/README.md

 ### 10/12/2024
 - CS61B data structures week1 in progress

+### 17/12/2024
+- CS61B hw1/lab1 done, next lectures in progress, looking forward for hw2/lab2 and project1
+- Linear Algebra unit 2 out of 3, lessons 1 out of 11, hw 5 in progress
+- Math for CS hw 3 in progress...

 ## Resources
 - <a name=“KhanAcademy”>[Khan Academy](https://www.khanacademy.org)</a>
 - <a name=“OSSU”>[Open Source Society University](https://github.com/ossu/computer-science)</a>